dragonchaser/matrix-feeder/README.md

 # matrix-feeder

-Matrix feeder is a matrix bot that monitors defined channels for images and posts them to another channel.
+Matrix feeder is a matrix bot that monitors defined channels for media and posts them to another channel.

 ## Why

-I have lots of channels where hobbiests post railway related photos, usually there is lots of noise in between the images so I decided to channel them into one to be able to see the images alone.
+I have lots of rooms where hobbiests post railway related photos and videos, usually there is lots of noise between them so I decided to channel these into one room to be able to see them as a feed.

 ## License